-- internal and external comparisons; - long-term interests and the long-term interests of our shareholders; - overall financial and operating performance; - · recommendations made by independent compensation consultants retained by the HRC Committee; and - each Executive's individual performance and contribution towards meeting corporate objectives.
+- internal and external comparisons; - long-term interests and the long-term interests of our shareholders; - overall financial and operating performance; - recommendations made by independent compensation consultants retained by the HRC Committee; and - each Executive's individual performance and contribution towards meeting corporate objectives.

 We believe shareholder value is primarily driven by results.
-These results are not only focused on financial measures and operating measures such as production, mineral reserve and mineral resource growth, and costs, which are naturally important to our business, but we also view increased safety, environmental performance and diversity as key performance metrics and have included these objectives in our AIP.
+These results are not only focused on financial measures and operating measures such as production, mineral reserve and mineral resource growth, and costs, which are naturally important to our business, but we also view project development, ESG performance, including safety, environmental and diversity, as key performance metrics and have included these objectives in our AIP.
 These objectives are also tied directly to our annual budget and long-term plan, which are approved by the Board.